K1lez/Thunderware-SRC/README.md

 <strong>Why Did I Leak It?</strong><br>
 > Retarded owner<br>
-> Owner followed a fucking mintycodes tut for his old client versions
+> Owner used MintyCodes Tutorial In past

 I am allowed to leak this, as it is litterally mostly all my code...